baselime/docs/observability-as-code/reference/dashboards.md

   # Required: The properties of the resource
   properties:

-    # Required: Name of the dashbaord
+    # Optional: Name of the dashbaord
     name: Main dashbaord

     # Optional: Description of the dashbaord